Test program

 The latest UPDD test program described below is used in Windows and macOS.
 Linux uses a slightly older version that does not have all the features described.

 The UPDD test program is used to test touch input is working as expected.
 This program, if installed, can be invoked from the UPDD Daemon menu by selecting the Test option or directly from the Utilities folder under MacOS or the UPDD application folder under Windows or Linux.
-If the Test option is missing it implies the utility is not installed.
-If this is the case the latest version is available here for Windows and Mac, Linux 32bit and 64bit.
+If the Test option is missing, it implies the utility is not installed.
+If this is the case, the latest version is available here for Windows and Mac, Linux 32bit and 64bit.
 These should be copied to the relevant folders depending on the OS in use.
 Source code for this utility is also available here.

 You can also run the test program directly if required: